-No. The Affordable Care Act ("Obamacare") makes some improvements for some people, but it leaves millions uncovered or under-insured; and even with insurance, many people will still find health care unaffordable.
+No. The Patient Protection and Affordable Care Act (Obamacare) makes some improvements for some people, but it leaves millions uncovered or under-insured, and many people will still find health care unaffordable.
 A major drawback is that it leaves in place the nation's multiple insurance companies, with their huge profits, outrageous marketing expenses, frequent claim denials, and complex, time-consuming paperwork for patients and providers.